fortinet-solutions-cse/fortistacks/docs/docs/About.md

 - <b>fortistacks </b> Script to turn a vanilla Ubuntu with empty partition into a system ready for fortistack.
 Can be ignored if using public or your own openstack.

-- <b>ubuntu-openstack </b> set of scripts to install a fully fonctionnal openstack on 1 machine and use it later as the default VIM.
-Rely on you running the fortistacks script first.

 ## What do you need (choices)

 - An Openstack: